RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### max_results

-    - **description**: The maximum number of results to return.
+    - The maximum number of results to return.
 Default is to return all results.

     - Acceptable input types: integer.